robinovitch61/the-leo-zone/content/posts/pager/index.md

 The sparkles emoji, represented by its [Unicode code point][codepoint] [✨ U+2728 SPARKLES](https://unicode-explorer.com/c/2728), takes up two terminal cells in width.

+In Unicode text in the context of terminals, there are:

+- code points: a number assigned to a character in the Unicode standard e.g. `U+2728`
+- grapheme: a human's perception of a single character (one or more code points), e.g. ✨
+- byte encoding: byte representation of code points, dependent on UTF-8/16/32, e.g. ✨ is 3 bytes, `0xE2 0x9C 0xA8`, in
+  UTF-8
+- code point width: the number of terminal cells a code point occupies (0, 1, or 2), e.g. 2 for ✨
+  - a grapheme's terminal width is determined by its combined code points

+It's hard to guess how many terminal cells a given character will take up by only looking at it visually:

 <!-- prettier-ignore-start -->
 {{< terminal cols="40" rows="14" title="half-width-emoji" >}}
 \e[33m❯\e[0m termwidth '全'